HackerHours/hackerhours.org/diy-guide.md

 This is very exciting.
 In short, Hacker Hours are

 * "free office hours for programming help"
+    * more specifically, not for-profit...having people chip in for snacks or something is fine
 * open to anyone, regardless of age or skill level
 * not a class, and not a lecture